 The jackets are illustrated with artwork relevant to each title.
 The price is .50 cents a copy.
 Other Houghton Mifflin titles are advertised on the jacket flaps; in this case, the Riverside Bookshelf, a series issued as both adult and juvenile titles.

 The series seems to be some kind of “loss leader” – a cheap item, in this case, intended to advertise and (maybe) sell additional Houghton Mifflin books.
 Thus the copy of Thoreau’s Wild Apples (1923, as all other titles) advertises the publisher’s pocket Writings of Henry David Thoreau.

 Bindings are decorative, with a pine (Christmas) tree.
+They were designed by W.A.
+Dwiggins.
 The material is a heavy cardboard.
 The series name is included on the front cover of the book.